Introduction

 MaxYield™ offers several key features that enhance ECG analysis:

-- It incorporates advanced algorithms that analyze ECG data with high precision.
+- It incorporates algorithms with high precision.

 - The platform is designed to integrate seamlessly with existing healthcare systems, ensuring a smooth workflow.